sipapiga/MovieRatingWEBB/README.md

 # MovieRatingWEBB
-A movie rating sire build in wordpress (school project)
+A movie rating site build in wordpress (school project)